 - Very little correlation between negative sentiment and churn among non-elite loyalty members that is: these customers tended not to speak negatively about Cathay Pacific before moving their business, and instead appear to quietly cease doing business with Cathay Pacific.
 The more vocal an elite loyalty program member is the greater chance of predicting their future business spend.

-- Overall, the data identified 1,231 Silver, Gold and Diamond Marco Polo members who likely switched loyalty programs or increased their share of wallet with a competing airline/loyalty program between October 2015 – December 2016.
+- Overall, the data identified 1,231 Silver, Gold and Diamond Cathay Pacific Marco Polo members who likely switched loyalty programs or increased their share of wallet with a competing airline/loyalty program between October 2015 – December 2016.
 A total of 13,172 potential status holding customers were identified, representing a 10.7% or 1 in 10 members identified as elite status holding members to have changed their loyalty.
-The estimated revenue impact to Cathay Pacific could top HK $62,000,000 in lost revenue annually.

 - Loyalty program design plays a vital role in the success or failure of the value which the program is designed to bring the business.
 Ensuring members have the right benefits at the right time, at the right price point; especially for frequent flyer programs, as according to David Feldman’s analysis on FFP loyalty – the airline revenue driven by the FFP is far greater than either the cost of the program or the FFP business unit profit.
 Which suggests that poor loyalty program design can have massive revenue implications for the airline.